alexbooth/neural-video-generator/README.md

 Output is stored at `sample_IO/output/my_output_video.mp4`

 ## Run Simulated Job
-This is so integration can be done on hosts without GPU access.
+This is so integration can be done on hosts without GPU access or enough resources for CPU execution.
 A fake job will run and `.mp4` output will be stored in the IO directory.
 ```bash
 cd neural-video-generator
 docker run --rm -it -v $PWD/sample_IO:/video_io neural-video-generator python3 exec.py --mode=TEST